KBismark/angular-electron-tailwindcss/README.md

 # RestpondAng

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0.

 ## Development server
+Run `npm run dev` to start application.
+The application will automatically reload if you change any of the source files.

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server that works with browser only (Electron wouldn't run with this option).
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding